You can play a key part in our fishing research by donating your fish skeletons to help our long-term monitoring program of fish stocks.

 You can drop off your fish frames at our offices or participating stores.
 The frames can be frozen, so you can collect a few before dropping them off.

-Our Send us Your Skeletons leaflet gives details about how to donate your frames, where you can drop them off and the prizes you can win.
+Our Send us Your Skeletons leaflet gives details about what species to donate and how to donate them.

 We need frames for the following species from the areas in the map below.

 In the West Coast Bioregion we are currently monitoring these demersal species: West Australian dhufish, snapper, baldchin groper, Bight redfish and redthroat emperor.
 We need to know if significant management changes put in place a few years ago are helping stocks to recover.